JoshuRach09/JoshuRach09.github.io/project2.md

 ## How to run the program

 The programs must be compiled before use.
 Ensure the source files (client.cpp and server.cpp) are in the working directory.
 Place the file you wish to transfer into the client folder.
 Right-click the "udpclient" and "udpserver" cpp files and open an integrated terminal for each.
-Be sure to run the compilation code for both the server and the client, and then run the client starter command first, then the client.
+Be sure to run the compilation code for both the server and the client, and then run the server starter command first, then the client.

 server.cpp
 ```bash